 ENGAGE ON SOCIAL MEDIA

 Beyond direct engagement, digital outreach is critical in this post-pandemic virtual world, and social media is a leading online fundraising tool.
-Fifety-five percent (55%) of people who engage with nonprofits on social media subsequently donate or volunteer.
+Fifty-five percent (55%) of people who engage with nonprofits on social media subsequently donate or volunteer.
 By creating compelling content and targeted advertisements, PACs tap into networks of potential donors who share their political views or interests, and once they have built a strong social following, they maintain their momentum in and out of campaign season, allowing for consistent fund generation.

 Nonprofits can apply this method to their own organization by leveraging social media to share impactful stories, engage with their audience regularly, and create targeted campaigns that resonate with their supporters’ values and interests.
 This not only attracts new donors, but also retains existing ones by keeping them informed and involved in the nonprofit’s mission and activities.